 - Do not have a high school diploma or its equivalent

 - Score 8.9 or below on both the Reading and Mathematics sections of the TABE (Test for Adult Basic Education)

-- Have a high school diploma or GED® and score below 8.9 on the TABE
+- Have a high school diploma or high school equivalency diploma and score below 8.9 on the TABE

 - Have an approved source of picture identification, such as a valid driver’s license, personal passport or official United States identification documents

 All Adult Basic Education students will be pre-tested with a standardized TABE or CASAS assessment.
 The results of the testing will determine placement into one of four program levels:

 - Beginning ABE Literacy